legrego/recipe-book/README.md

-# recipe-book
+# Recipes
-A collection of recipes
+A collection of recipes from family, friends, and around the web